PSI to Bar Calculator - Instant US & Metric Pressure Tool

 Enter PSI Value

-Type the PSI reading from your gauge — common entries include car tire pressure (30-36 PSI), bicycle tires (80-130 PSI), or compressor settings
+Type the pounds per square inch reading from your US gauge — common entries include Ford or Chevy tire pressure (30-36 PSI) or air compressor settings

 -